Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/signalsAndCommunication.md

 ### 4: Modulation

-- A message information contains the control parameters of carrier signal of a carrier signal, so as to impress the information onto the carrier.
+- A message information contains the control parameters of a carrier signal, so as to impress the information onto the carrier.

 #### 4.1: The Message

 - The message can be digital, analogue or multiple.
-- Analogue message, demoted by $*m(t)*$.
+- Analogue message, demoted by *m(t)*.
 - Digital message, denoted by $d(t)$.